boringcrypto/BoringSolidity/README.md

 BoringSolidity is a collection of general purpose Solidity contracts that have been reasonably optimized, reviewed and tested.
 Still, they come with no guarantees and are provided as-is.

-## BoringMath Library

-Once we can move to Solidity 0.8.0 we won't need this anymore, but until then, this library helps protect against over and under flows.
-Also contains some support for uint128.

-There is no div function because never solidity versions will revert on a division by 0.

-BoringMath128 does not contain a `mul` function on purpose.
-To avoid overflows during calculations, it's encouraged to convert to uint256 first.

 ## BoringOwnable

 This is a combination of the well known Ownable and Claimable patterns.
 It's streamlined to reduce the amount of functions exposed for gas savings.